Ahmad Qazi

 Standard Mileage Rate Explained

 The standard mileage rate is a flat per-mile deduction set by the IRS each year.
-For 2024, it's 67 cents per mile (up from 65.5 cents in 2023).
-Based on inflation trends, the 2025-2026 rate is expected to be around 70 cents per mile, though the official rate is typically announced each December in an IRS news release.
+For 2025, it's 70 cents per mile (up from 67 cents in 2024), and for 2026 it rises to 72.5 cents per mile.
+The official rate is announced each December in an IRS news release.

 What's Included in the Standard Mileage Rate